 - Pin in place along the top edge of the zipper tape.

-- When you can start to feel you’re approaching the zipper pull, stop with your needle in the down position.
-Twist your fabric around slightly and carefully close the zipper.
-Re-position your fabric and finish sewing to the end.
-Be very careful and go slowly; you want your seam line to be super-duper straight.
+- When you can start to feel you’re approaching the zipper pull, stop with your Needle in the down position.
+Carefully twist your fabric around slightly and carefully close the zipper.
+Re-position your fabric and Finish sewing to the end.
+Be very careful and go slowly; you want your Seam line to be super-duper straight.

 - Press the panels away from the zipper.
 You now have panels stitched in place on either side of the zipper and the excess width is neatly filled in with the zipper tabs.